 2016-2017 Omobonike O. Oloruntoba, MD

 All clinical training takes place at Duke Hospital.
 The Duke Liver Transplant Program is currently evaluating approximately 400 patients a year for liver transplant listing and is performing 80-90 liver transplants per year including with living liver donor transplantation.
 The Duke Liver Transplant program is consistently among the top 5 programs for liver transplant outcomes in the United States for the last 5 years.

 How to Apply

-The Duke Advanced/Transplant Hepatology Fellowship Program is currently receiving applications for the 2020-2021 and 2021-2022 academic year.
+The Duke Advanced/Transplant Hepatology Fellowship Program has filled it’s positions for the 2020-2021 and 2021-2022 academic year.
 We will begin accepting applications for 2022-2023 starting July 1, 2020 with a deadline of October 1, 2020.
 Eligible applicants should forward a completed application along with all other required documents to the Transplant Hepatology Program Coordinator firstname.lastname@example.org.

 For additional information please contact: